With Peabody Award, Rita Moreno is the first Latina to attain very rare 'PEGOT' class

 Rita Moreno’s alphabet of awards is gaining another letter.

-The Peabody Awards on Thursday announced it will honor the Puerto Rican actress, singer and dancer with the career achievement award.
+The Peabody Awards organization Thursday announced it will honor the Puerto Rican actress, singer and dancer with the career achievement award.

-That means the 87-year-old will become the third person to achieve “PEGOT” status by winning a Peabody, Emmy, Grammy, Oscar and Tony award.
+That means Moreno, 87, will become the third person to achieve PEGOT status by winning a Peabody, Emmy, Grammy, Oscar and Tony award.
 Film director Mike Nichols and entertainer Barbra Streisand are the other two PEGOT winners.

 She is also the second person to ever receive the Peabody Career Achievement Award.
 The first recipient was legendary comedian Carol Burnett in 2018.

-Moreno, who gained widespread fame in the film “West Side Story,” will be honored at the Peabodys’ annual gala in New York City on May 18.
+Moreno, who gained widespread fame in the film “West Side Story,” will be honored at the Peabody Awards annual gala in New York City on May 18.

-“Rita Moreno is a unique talent who has not only broken barriers, but whose career continues to thrive six-plus decades after her acting debut,” said Jeffrey P. Jones, executive director of Peabody.
+“Rita Moreno is a unique talent who has not only broken barriers, but whose career continues to thrive six-plus decades after her acting debut,” Jeffrey P. Jones, executive director of Peabody Awards.
 “We are delighted to celebrate her many contributions to entertainment and media, as well as her passion for children’s programming and important social issues.”

 She was awarded the Presidential Medal of Freedom by President George W. Bush and the National Medal of Arts by President Barack Obama.

-The Peabody Awards will announce nominees for its 78th awards in TV, radio and digital media on April 9.
+The Peabody Awards will announce nominees for its 78th awards in television, radio and digital media April 9.

 FOLLOW NBC LATINO ON FACEBOOK, TWITTER AND INSTAGRAM.